zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/introduction-to-the-recycle-bin.md

 # Introduction to the Recycle Bin

-Liferay DXP's Recycle Bin application allows users to temporarily delete an asset and place it in the Recycle Bin.
-Once in the Recycle Bin, the content is now temporarily stored there and users can later restore the content to its original state.
-Recycled items can expire after a certain period of time which results in their permanent deletion.
-By default, Recycle Bin is enabled across the DXP instance and can be disabled on a site by site basis.
+Assets that are deleted are placed it in the Recycle Bin.
+Assets in the Recycle Bin can be restored by users.
+Assets in the Recycle Bin can expire after a configured period of time, resulting in permanent deletion.
+By default, the Recycle Bin is enabled instance-wide and can be disabled on a site by site basis.

-With the Recycle Bin enabled, the _Move to the Recycle Bin_ action replaces _Delete_ for certain asset types.
+With the Recycle Bin enabled, the _Move to the Recycle Bin_ action replaces _Delete_ for certain asset types.<!-- What asset types? -->

 ![The folder is moved to Recycle Bin and not deleted immediately.](./introduction-to-the-recycle-bin/images/01.png)

-Inside the Recycle Bin, users can restore or delete an asset.
+When viewing the Recycle Bin, users can restore or permanently delete an asset.

 ![There is an option to delete or restore a file.](./introduction-to-the-recycle-bin/images/02.png)

-If the Recycle Bin is disabled on a site, all assets are automatically deleted.
+If the Recycle Bin is disabled on a site, assets that are deleted are permanently deleted and cannot be restored.

 ![Delete an asset.](./introduction-to-the-recycle-bin/images/03.png)